Updated July 10, 2023

 Some of the Disadvantages are as follows:

-- Regulators are mostly interested in how the money is being financed and its usage; any small error in these decisions can lead to regulatory scrutiny and legal hassle.
+- Regulators are mostly interested in how the money is financed and its usage; any small error in these decisions can lead to regulatory scrutiny and legal hassle.

 - Some financial activities, such as issuing shares, can dilute the equity.

 It is an important part of the cash flow statement of the company.
 They are the indicator of the company’s financial position.
-They help investors and shareholders analyze the company’s worth and base their investment decisions on the same.
+They help investors and shareholders analyze the company’s worth and base their investment decisions on it.
 The company’s efficiency in financing decisions will decide its success or failure in the long term.